7 Expensive Exterior Design Mistakes To Avoid

 Removing character features on a period home

 Certain old features on a period property could be important for preserving character.
 This could include original timber windows, historic plaques or ornate trim moulding.
 Removing these features could devalue your home in some cases.
 On some very old properties, such features may even be protected, as you may be heavily fined for removing them.
+This is why it’s best to speak to architects.
+They will understand not only the legalities of what you want to do, but the practicalities as well, ensuring you end up with exactly what you want without getting into any trouble.

 Neglecting the exterior of a period home to preserve character